JoaoPedr0Maciel/JoaoPedr0Maciel/README.md

 >👩🏾‍💻 Exploring new technologies and developing software solutions.
 >
->🌱 Learning more about: PHP8 e MySql
+>🌱 Learning more about: React with TS

  <br/>